 This is true for the big picture as well as for all the smaller steps that bring you from where you are now, to where you want to be.
 Whatever your goal is.

 Okay but I still want to improve my business knowledge so I can achieve success, so don’t I need to know specific things?

 We have talked about What you want and Why you want it and hopefully, you have been thinking about this.
-Once you are clear on the goals and motivation only then does it makes sense to look at the processes, steps, techniques, tools and methods you should use to achieve your goals, or we might say the ‘How’ you will do it.
+Once you are clear on the goals and motivation only then does it makes sense to look at the processes, the steps, techniques, tools and methods you should use to achieve your goals, or we might say the ‘How’ you will do it.
 So now we have 3 simple, but very powerful words to apply to whatever you may be setting out to do.
-Why What and finally How.
+Why What and How.
 I encourage you not to undervalue this simple concept.
-As confusing these three aspects of the process of creating something out of nothing is a major reason people fail or exert more time and energy than is necessary to go from here to there.
-Here being where you are frith now, and there being where you want to be at some future time, your goal.
+Confusing these three aspects of the process of creating something out of nothing is a major reason people fail or exert more time and energy than is necessary to go from here to there.
+Here being where you are now, and there is where you want to be at some future time, your goal.

 Using the language of Robert Fritz, Heaven is a desired end result and Earth is the current reality.

 There are many factors involved in success of any kind, in the workplace or in other areas of your life.
 There are many things you can do to improve specific knowledge.
 You can take an online course, read books, watch videos or you can hire a consultant to help you improve your knowledge and know-how.
 You can get a job in the industry you are interested in or possibly take courses at a university (possibly the least effective).
 But a lot depends on your current circumstances, your current reality.

 Succeeding in business or in any endeavour is simple in principle, but as has been said, the devil is in the details.

 This has just been an overview of some important principles or concepts.
 We have not gone into much detail but we will in later sections of this course.
 What has been covered here:

 - This material is targeted to the person thinking about starting a business or in the early years of running a company.